 - 4.1 Members have the option of wearing Class B, Class C, Class D (short sleeve or long sleeve) (Sergeants and below assigned to the Operations Bureau) or Class E (short sleeve or long sleeve) uniforms for routine assignments or general patrol.
 However, no mixing of classes of uniforms is permitted (i.e., Felt campaign hat may not be worn with a short sleeve shirt). - 4.1.1 Sergeants and below assigned to the Operations Bureau may wear an issued external vest carrier with their class "D" uniform that shall be kept clean, well maintained, and in proper working order.
-The configuration/placement of issued equipment shall be outlined in the Uniform Regulations Guide. - 4.1.2 The external vest carrier may contain the following issued equipment: - A) Issued holder containing CEW (TASER) - B) Issued holder containing OC Spray - C) Issued holder containing Handcuffs - D) Issued holder containing Magazines/Ammunition - E) Issued holder containing Portable Radio - F) Issued holder containing Flashlight - G) Issued holder containing Utility Pouch - 4.1.3 The agency issued firearm shall be worn on the strong hand side in the issued duty holster attached to the STX duty belt utilizing the Single Leg Drop Holster and adaptor. - 4.1.4 The agency issued Conducted Electrical Weapon (CEW) shall be carried cross-draw, in an approved holster on the side of the body opposite the service handgun. - 4.1.5 No equipment shall be placed in any position or directly above the duty holster which would interfere with the ability to draw their weapon. - 4.1.6 The external vest carrier shall only contain issued Safariland nylon type gear and none of this gear shall be placed on the STX Duty Belt. - 4.1.7 The addition of any personnel equipment on the external vest carrier is prohibited. - 4.1.8 Detachment/Unit Commanders shall ensure that personnel are adhering to the uniform and equipment guidelines.
+The configuration/placement of issued equipment shall be outlined in the Uniform Regulations Guide. - 4.1.2 The external vest carrier shall contain the following issued equipment: - A) Issued holder containing OC Spray - B) Issued holder containing Handcuffs - C) Issued holder containing Magazines/Ammunition - D) Issued holder containing CEW (TASER) - E) Issued holder containing Flashlight - F) Issued holder containing Portable Radio - G) Issued holder containing Body Worn Camera - 4.1.3 The agency issued Tourniquet shall be worn strong side in a horizontal manner along the front of the STX belt.
+The agency issued rotating holder with